Below are the current openings on the DCYF Oversight Board.

 Description: The Board has an open position for an individual under the age of 25 with current or former experience in the foster care system.

-Current or previous experience with the juvenile justice system under 25
+Youth, under the age of 25, with current or previous experience with the juvenile justice system

 Description: The Board has an open position for an individual under the age of 25 with current or former experience with a county juvenile justice system or with the Washington State’s juvenile rehabilitation program previously administered by DSHS, but currently administered by DCYF.